-These 8 Foods Are Most Likely to Trigger Arthritis Flares
+These 8 Foods May Be the Most Likely to Trigger Arthritis Flares

-One of the foods to avoid with arthritis are dairy products.
-Rheumatoid arthritis (RA) can specifically flare up in response to the proteins found in dairy.
-Some people with RA are actually intolerant to proteins found in milk; their bodies form antibodies to milk proteins, and attack those proteins when they’re found in the body, according to the Physicians Committee for Responsible Medicine.
-But not everyone reacts the same way to milk—or to other various types of dairy.
-In a 2015 study of women with osteoarthritis, milk improved knee pain but cheese actually made it worse.
+One of the food types to consider avoiding if you have rheumatoid arthritis (RA) is full-fat dairy products, according to 2018 research published in Clinical Rheumatology.
+RA may flare up in response to the proteins found in dairy.
+(RA is an autoimmune condition that's much less common than osteoarthritis, the type cased by wear and tear on the body over time.)
+Some people with RA may be intolerant to proteins found in milk.
+But not everyone with arthritis reacts the same way to milk—or to other various types of dairy.
+In a 2015 study of women with osteoarthritis published in Arthritis Care & Research, milk improved knee pain but cheese actually made it worse.
 Experiment to see how foods tend to affect your particular type of arthritis.

-Fried foods contain lots of saturated fats, which can worsen inflammation, says Lona Sandon, RD, PhD, an assistant professor at the University of Texas Southwestern Medical Center in Dallas, who suggests switching to unsaturated fats, like olive oil, rather than butter, to see improvements in symptoms.
-Try these 23 science-backed home remedies to reduce your arthritis symptoms.
+Fried foods contain a lot of saturated fat, which can worsen inflammation, says registered dietitian Lona Sandon, PhD, an assistant professor at the University of Texas Southwestern Medical Center in Dallas, who suggests switching to unsaturated fats.
+For example, try olive oil rather than butter to see if there are any improvements in symptoms.

-According to a study in American Journal of Clinical Nutrition, processed sugars found in many prepackaged snack foods release an inflammatory trigger called cytokines into the body that can exacerbate arthritis symptoms, making it another one of the foods to avoid with arthritis.
+According to a study in American Journal of Clinical Nutrition, processed sugars found in many packaged snack foods can trigger the release of inflammatory molecules called cytokines into the body.
+This may exacerbate arthritis symptoms, making it another one of the foods to consider avoiding if you have arthritis.

-Meats are higher in fats and calories, which are easily metabolized into chemicals that cause inflammation in the body.
-It’s worse if you grill, sear, or fry meats at high temperatures because that mouth-watering charred flavor is actually from toxins called AGEs (advanced glycation end products) that damage proteins in the body.
+Meat is higher in fat and calories than other foods, which are more easily metabolized into chemicals that cause inflammation in the body.
+It’s worse if you grill, sear, or fry meats at high temperatures because that mouth-watering charred flavor is actually from toxins called AGEs (advanced glycation end products) that may damage proteins in the body.
 AGEs are broken apart by cytokines, which can then cause inflammation.
-“We expect that increased levels of AGEs increase inflammation, although a direct link to arthritis is not firmly established,” says Jaime Uribarri, MD, a nephrologist at Mount Sinai Hospital in New York City, who has lead many studies on the topic.
-Here are 15 life hacks to make arthritis less painful.
+“We expect that increased levels of AGEs increase inflammation, although a direct link to arthritis is not firmly established,” says Jaime Uribarri, MD, a nephrologist at Mount Sinai Hospital in New York City, who has conducted many studies on the topic.
+(Here are 15 life hacks to make arthritis less painful.)

 White flour-based products

-White foods are bad news for arthritis.
-We’re talking white rice, potatoes, breads, and crackers—all of which contain refined carbohydrates.
-These foods also hike production of AGEs and cause inflammation, according to the Arthritis Foundation.
-The molecular structure of refined (aka white) grains is fairly simple: “The body turns them into sugar more quickly, and sugar is highly inflammatory,” says Barbara Olendzki, RD, nutrition program director of the Center for Applied Nutrition at the University of Massachusetts Medical School in Worcester.
+White foods can be bad news for arthritis.
+For example, white rice, breads, and crackers—all of which contain refined carbohydrates.
+These foods also hike production of AGEs and can cause inflammation, according to the Arthritis Foundation.
+The molecular structure of refined (aka white) grains is fairly simple: “The body turns them into sugar more quickly, and sugar is highly inflammatory,” says registered dietitian Barbara Olendzki, nutrition program director of the Center for Applied Nutrition at the University of Massachusetts Medical School in Worcester.
 Choose whole or multi-grain carbohydrate options whenever possible.
-If you don’t want to give up all your favorites for good, learn how to cook white rice and potatoes in a way that increases resistant starch.

-According to the Arthritis Foundation, the jury is still out regarding coffee’s effect on RA symptoms.
-Some older studies indicate an increased risk of the disease, while others find no correlation.
+According to the Arthritis Foundation, the jury is still out regarding coffee's effect on RA symptoms.
+Some older studies indicate an increased risk of the autoimmune condition, while others find no correlation.
 One thing we do know is that coffee does contain the antioxidant polyphenol, which can help fight free radicals in the body.
-The key (as with most things), the Foundation recommends, is moderation: one to two cups a day.
+The key (as with most things), the Arthritis Foundation recommends, is moderation: no more than one to two cups a day is probably best.

-Gluten, a sticky protein found in wheat and related grains, such as barley, oats, and rye, can promote inflammation.
-People who have celiac disease, an autoimmune disorder in which gluten prompts the body to literally attack certain food proteins and injuring the digestive tract should go 100 percent gluten-free, as should arthritis patients who have gluten intolerance, a less serious condition that can still trigger inflammation and other symptoms.
-NYC nutritionist and health expert Joy Bauer, RDN, suggests that people with certain types of arthritis get tested for celiac disease, as they are both autoimmune diseases that often occur together.
+Gluten, a sticky protein found in wheat and related grains, such as barley and rye, can promote inflammation in some people.
+(Oats are gluten free but can get contaminated while being processed, so check the label.)
+Those who have celiac disease, an autoimmune disorder in which gluten prompts the body to literally attack and injure the digestive tract, should go 100 percent gluten free.
+People with arthritis who have gluten intolerance, a less serious condition that can still trigger inflammation and other symptoms, may also want to cut out out gluten.
+New York-based registered dietitian and health expert Joy Bauer, suggests that people with certain types of arthritis, such as rheumatoid arthritis, get tested for celiac disease.
+Both celiac disease and RA are autoimmune diseases and often occur together, she says.

 Alcohol doesn’t just impact liver function, it also disrupts interactions between other organs, potentially causing inflammation.
-Although some research suggests that red wine can help to keep the heart, muscles, and joints healthy, a study at the University of North Carolina at Chapel Hill found that excessive use of alcohol increases the production of inflammatory cytokines in the body.
+Although some research suggests that red wine can help to keep the heart, muscles, and joints healthy, a study at the University of North Carolina at Chapel Hill published in Alcoholism, Experimental and Clinical Research found that excessive use of alcohol increases the production of inflammatory cytokines in the body.
 Stick with a maximum of one glass a day for women, two for men.
-Don’t miss these 34 things you need to know about arthritis.
+(Don't miss these 34 things you need to know about arthritis.)

 - Lona Sandon, RD, PhD, an assistant professor at the University of Texas Southwestern Medical Center in Dallas, TX